 Beginning in 1993, Massachusetts reported one "cause of injury" E-code.
-During HCUP processing, the separately reported E-code was placed after the last non-missing secondary diagnosis.
+Prior to 2003, during HCUP processing, the separately reported E-code was placed after the last non-missing secondary diagnosis.
 E-codes can appear in other secondary diagnosis codes.
+Beginning in 2003, the separately reported E-code, and any E-codes encountered in the diagnosis variables, are placed in a separate array specific to E codes (ECODEn).

-Minnesota reports "cause of injury" E-codes in a separate variable.
-During HCUP processing, this E-code was placed after the last non-missing diagnosis code.
+Minnesota reports one "cause of injury" E-codes in a separate variable.
+Prior to 2003, during HCUP processing, this E-code was placed after the last non-missing diagnosis code.
+Beginning in 2003, the separately reported E-codes, and any E-code encountered in the diagnosis variables are placed in a separate array specific to E codes (ECODEn).